World communism: Early era (1917–1944)

-This transitional period of Socialism shall then continue to develop the productive forces and alleviate drudgery until such time as either the state becomes irrelevant to organizing human activity and the people agree to the abolition of the state or the now useless state undergoes what Marx and Engels call the withering away of the state.
+This transitional period of Socialism is considered to then continue to develop the productive forces and alleviate drudgery until either the state becomes irrelevant to organizing human activity and the people agree to the abolition of the state, or the now useless state undergoes what Marx and Engels call the withering away of the state.
 When governance no longer requires state institutions or state power no one would desire it nor wield it.
 In other words, the people of a utopian communist society would be self-governing via direct democracy so direct that the state would not even exist.

 Abolition of the state is not in itself a distinctively Marxist doctrine.
 It was sometime it was happened by any of the country held by various socialist and anarchist thinkers of the nineteenth century as well as some present-day anarchists (libertarians are anti-statist typically in a subtly different sense, in that they support small government although not absence of government or state).
 The crux here is a text of the Friedrich Engels, from his Anti-Dühring.
 It is often cited as "The state is not 'abolished,' it withers away".

 This is from the pioneer work of historical materialism, a formulation of Marx's idea of a materialist conception of history.
 The withering away of the state is a graphic formulation, that has passed into cliché.
 The translation (Engels was writing in German) is also given as: "The state is not 'abolished'.
 It dies out".

 Reference to the whole passage shows that this happens only after the proletariat has seized the means of production.
 The schematic is therefore revolution, transitional period, ultimate period.
 Although the ultimate period sounds like a utopia, Marx and Engels did not consider themselves utopian socialists, but rather scientific socialists.
 They considered violence necessary for resistance of wage slavery.

 Whereas for Engels the transitional period was reduced to a single act, for Lenin thirty to forty years later it had become extended and "obviously lengthy".
 In the same place, he argues strongly that Marx's conception of communist society is not utopian, but takes into account the heritage of what came before.

 This gives at least roughly the position on world communism as the Comintern was set up in 1919: world revolution is necessary for the setting up of world communism, but not as an immediate or clearly sufficient event.